Historiography in North Macedonia: Foreign studies and views

 Historian John Van Antwerp Fine stated that throughout the Middle Ages and Ottoman era, the name Bulgarians was used to denote the local Slavs and those among them who had ethnic consciousness believed they are Bulgarians, and the designation "Macedonian" was entirely regional.
 According to Greek historian Apostolos Vacalopoulos, already from the beginning of the 18th century, there is mention only of Bulgarians in Macedonia, which reveals they formed the largest Slavic community there.
 The Macedonian Slavs were nationally amorphous during the 18th and the early 19th century.
 Afterwards they, already Bulgarian by name, began to acquire a Bulgarian national identity.
 Historian Alexander Maxwell maintains that national identity was espoused within small number of educated people at the end of the 19th century and by the middle of 20th century, Macedonians began to see Macedonian and Bulgarian loyalties as mutually exclusive.
 Per historian Bernard Lory the ethnic divergence between Bulgarians and Macedonians happened mainly in the first half of the 20th century.
 The identification as ethnic Bulgarians occurred in Macedonia during the Bulgarian National Revival, but it was vaguely defined, after 1878 in the Principality of Bulgaria it developed into a national ideology meanwhile in Macedonia the meaning remained vague, which made the divergence grow, especially in Vardar Macedonia after 1913 and it culminated there after 1944.
 According to historian Eugene N. Borza, the Macedonians, who are a recently emergent people and have had no history, need one, thus are in search of their past.
 This search is an attempt to help legitimize their uncertain present, surviving on a territory that historically has been the conflict between Greater Serbian and Bulgarian irredentism.
 Also per Borza, contrary to the claims that Josip Broz Tito invented the Macedonian ethnicity and language, he rather provided support and legitimacy to an natural internal nation-building process that started in the late 19th century and culminated with the creation of SR Macedonia.
+Per British academician T.J.
+Winnifrith, Macedonia is an attempt at a multicultural society but there the fragments are just about holding together, although the cement that binds them is an unreliable mixture of propaganda and myths.
+According to another British academician, James Pettifer, the pro-Belgrade elite that was built up in Skopje, consisted of hardline communists who were really Serbs, but masked as Macedonians.
+They justified their hegemony through a manufacturing a local history which was closer to a mythological narrative.